Check schedules and other details

 Activate your University of Helsinki user account

-You will receive a University of Helsinki user account when you enrol to Open University studies.
+In connection with your enrolment, you will receive a username and password for the University of Helsinki information systems.
 Your user account gives you access to the online learning environment Moodle as well as the digital resources of the Helsinki University Library.
 You will also receive access to Microsoft’s Office 365 services along with a helsinki.fi email address for the duration of your studies.

 Log in to the online learning environment (Moodle or MOOC)